Marangi037/calculator/readme.md

 Contributions are welcome!
 If you'd like to improve this project, feel free to fork the repository and submit a pull request.

 ## License
-This project is licensed under the MIT License.See [LICENSE](license) for details.
+This project is licensed under the MIT License.Check [LICENSE](license) for details.

 ## Author